meerk40t/svgelements/README.md

 coordinates of a point on the path, where the point is given as a floating point value where ``0.0`` is the start of the path and ``1.0`` is end.

 You can calculate the length of a Path or its segments with the ``.length()`` function.
 For CubicBezier and Arc segments this is done by geometric approximation and for this reason **may be very slow**.
 You can make it faster by passing in an ``error`` option to the method.
 If you don't pass in error, it defaults to ``1e-12``.
-While the project has no dependencies, if you have `scipy` installed the Arc.length() function will use to the hypergeometric exact formula contained and will quickly return.
+While the project has no dependencies, if you have `scipy` installed the Arc.length() function will use to the hypergeometric exact formula contained and will quickly return with the exact answer.

     >>> CubicBezier(300+100j, 100+100j, 200+200j, 200+300j).length(error=1e-5)
     297.2208145656899